 - Persons who are transport disadvantaged.

-- Such other classes of persons, as are agreed upon by the Commonwealth Minister and the State Minister.
+- Other persons, as agreed upon by the Commonwealth and State Ministers.

-- The Western Area Local Health provides very limited funding to assist persons who need to access health care in such places as Orange and the Sydney Metropolitan area.
+- Assist persons needing access to health care in such places as Orange and the Sydney Metropolitan area, and;

-- Those who are living in the Bathurst Local Government Area, which includes Hill End, Sofala, Rockley and Trunkey.
+- Those living in the Bathurst Local Government Area, including Hill End, Sofala, Rockley and Trunkey.

 Bathurst Community Transport complies with requirements for the NSW Disability Service Standards.

-A door-to-door service is available to individuals and groups to travel to destinations within Bathurst and villages, such as Sofala, Hill End, Rockley and Trunkey, and other places, such as Sydney, Orange and Lithgow.
+A door-to-door service is also available to individuals and groups to travel to destinations within Bathurst and villages, such as Sofala, Hill End, Rockley and Trunkey, and other places, such as Sydney, Orange and Lithgow.
 A subsidised taxi scheme (known as a CabCharge card) is also available to those Clients who are identified as eligible.